Get personalized support for your family

-Naloxone (known by the brand name Narcan) is a medication that can reverse an overdose and prevent death.
+Naloxone (known by the brand name Narcan) is a medication that can stop an overdose and prevent death.
 It’s incredibly important to have this medication on hand, just in case.
-Learn how to obtain and use this life-saving medication.
+Learn how to get and use Naloxone.

 No matter how your child started using opioids, it’s important to help motivate them to get help for themselves.
-Use proven tools and communication skills in order to better understand your child’s reasons for substance use, ways to improve communication and to reward non-using behaviors while discouraging substance use.
+Learn how to use proven communication tools to better understand why your child turned to substance use, ways to improve your family dynamics, and to begin encouraging more healthy behaviors.

 Getting the right treatment for your child is a process, and navigating the current systems in place requires due diligence and perseverance.
-Learn about what treatment options might be best for your child, as well as what to avoid in order to get him or her on the road to recovery sooner rather than later.
+Learn what treatment options might be best for your child, as well as what to avoid in order to get him or her on the road to recovery.

 While the longer-term goal is recovery, for someone struggling with a severe opioid disorder, and still in active use, the immediate focus is on staying alive until they are willing and able to get help.
 In addition to getting Naloxone, there are steps you can take to help reduce the risk of and prevent overdose.

 In order to best help a loved one struggling with opioid use, it’s important to take care of yourself.
 Practicing self-care can make you more resilient, meaning you can adapt and roll with life’s ups and downs better, without falling into despair or getting angry when your child has a setback.
-You might want to attend a support group for yourself, as well, to connect with other parents who have been through what you’re going through.
+Consider a support group for yourself to connect with other parents who have been through what you’re going through.

 Our free Parent Helpline has trained and caring specialists ready to talk one-on-one with you about your child’s substance use via phone, chat or email.
 They can listen, make suggestions and help you create an action plan.